ksu-is/Fitness-Guide/README.md

 -Which part if the body to target?

--The type of workout: cardio, weights, or both
+-The type of workout: cardio, weights